archit-p/archit-p/README.md

 ## About
 I enjoy building software and systems that are usable, performant and extensible.
-Currently, I work as a full-stack web developer at Deskera.
-Outside of work, my research interests are data visualisation and machine learning.
+Currently, I'm pursuing a Master of Science in Computer Science at the University of Southern California.
+Prior to this, I worked as a full-stack web developer at Deskera.
+Before Deskera, I was an undergrad at NITK Surathkal.

 ## GitHub Summary
 ![Archit's Profile Stats](https://github-readme-stats.vercel.app/api?username=archit-p&count_private=true&show_icons=true&theme=synthwave&hide_title=true)